bowen-upenn/Agent_Rationality/README.md

 # This is the official repository of the paper "Multi-Modal and Multi-Agent Systems Meet Rationality: A Survey"

+### 💜 We will release the paper in the upcoming week.

 This survey is the first to specifically examine the increasingly important relations between **rationality** and **multi-modal and multi-agent systems**, identifying their advancements over single-agent and single-modal baselines in terms of rationality, and discussing open problems and future directions.

 **Rationality** is the quality of being guided by reason, characterized by logical thinking and decision-making that align with evidence and logical rules.
 This quality is essential for effective problem-solving, as it ensures that solutions are well-founded and systematically derived.
 We define four axioms we expect a rational agent or agent systems should satisfy: